Updated: May 2008

 Rotunda Concert Rooms, Dublin in the 19th Century.

-"Balfe, a child prodigy performed on the violin at a concert in the Rotunda Concert Rooms (shown here) Dublin on 30 May 1817, at the age of nine.
-As far as it is known, this was his first public concert.
+“Balfe, a child prodigy first performed publicly on the violin at a concert in the Rotunda Concert Rooms (shown here) Dublin on 30 May 1817, at the age of nine.
+As far as it is known, this was his ‘debut’ concert.”

 Other concerts quickly followed, at the Crow Street Theatre and again at the Rotunda all with great success over the next few years.
-The young performer's first musical composition "The Lover's Mistake," was published in December 1822 by Isaac Willis, Music Publisher of, 7 Westmoreland Street, Dublin.
+The young performer's first musical composition "The Lover's Mistake," was published in December 1822 by Isaac Willis, Music Publisher of, 7 Westmoreland Street, Dublin and London.

 Shortly thereafter, Balfe, joined the orchestra at the Drury Lane Theatre, which was then under the direction of fellow Irishman Tom Cooke (1782- 1848).